ukparliament/weeknotes.data-search/17/index.md

 ### Measuring things

 Robert went along to an introduction to research methods session run by Franny.
 He strongly believes in life-long learning.

+Liz met with Alison Penman to chat about how workload reporting for House of Commons Library enquiries could be used to replace some of her monthly reporting tasks.
+Saving many hours of her time.
+And how real-time reporting might be able to be used 'live' in meetings rather than having to prepare separate reports for each team.

 Saffiyah did some work in our new analysis tool looking at downloads for search sessions and some other parameters.
 She also met with Joe Foster to discuss the House of Common Library Enquiries database.